Understanding the Combination of All Forces Acting on an Object

 Q1: Do forces cancel each other out if they are equal and opposite?

 Yes.
 When two forces of equal magnitude act on the same point in exactly opposite directions, their vector sum is zero, resulting in no net translational effect.
-On the flip side, if they act at different points, they can create a torque even though the net force is zero Easy to understand, harder to ignore..
+On the flip side, if they act at different points, they can create a torque even though the net force is zero Worth keeping that in mind..

 Q2: How does torque relate to the combination of forces?

 Torque is the rotational analogue of force.
 While forces combine linearly to give a net translational force, their moments about a chosen pivot point combine to give a net torque.
-Both must be considered for complete analysis of rigid‑body motion.
+Both must be considered for complete analysis of rigid‑body motion And that's really what it comes down to..

 Q3: Can I add forces without breaking them into components?

 Only when all forces are collinear (share the same line of action).
-In most practical problems forces point in different directions, so component resolution is essential Small thing, real impact..
+In most practical problems forces point in different directions, so component resolution is essential.

 Q4: What if the object is rotating while translating?